floXcoder/InRailsWeBlog/README.md

 ### Share

-Public topics can shared with other users (contributors).
+Public topics can share with other users (contributors).
 Contributors can add or edit articles inside the topic.

 ### Group